github1/shellspec-remote/README.md

         The output should match pattern "*Darwin*"
         The output should not equal "$(local_uname)"
       End
+      It 'can exit with a code'
+        When call remote_exit_with 3
+        The status should eq 3
       End
+  End
   Describe 'calling a function without the @OnHost annotation'
       It 'should execute inside the container'
         When call local_uname
         The output should match pattern "*Linux*"
+      End
+      It 'can exit with a code'
+        When call local_exit_with 3
+        The status should eq 3
       End
   End
 End